Flight-Free-UK/flight_free_uk_website/source/posts/what-should-the-government-do.html.markdown

 #### 4. Carbon labelling at time of booking

+I﻿n the same way that food items show nutritional information, carbon information given at the time of booking would help the consumer to make an informed choice.

+S﻿ome flight booking sites already do this, but only by comparing flights to other flights (this counts as greenwashing, because it gives the impression that some flights are green).

-Flight booking websites should show average carbon emissions per passenger for each journey, compared to UK annual per person emissions.
-These ‘nudge’ measures can help consumers make informed choices and are similar to measures already used for items such as food.
+I﻿nstead, flight booking websites should show average carbon emissions per passenger for each journey, compared to other transport modes such as trains, or compared to UK annual per person emissions.

 #### 5. A ban on advertising for flights